Find your electricity supplier using the Meter Point Administration Service (MPAS)

 Your gas meter wil have a meter point reference number (MPRN), which is a unique numebr assigned to your connection and meter.
 Your MPRN will contain up to ten digits with no letters, like the example below:

-When switching electricity supplier, you don’t normally need to provide your supply number (or MPAN), as this information will be automatically retrieved from an ECOES database information provider, but, in some cases, the information the supplier needs to process the application can’t be retrieved.
+When switching electricity supplier, you don’t normally need to provide your supply number (or MPAN), as this information will be automatically retrieved from an ECOES database information provider, which is a national database of electricity meters.
+But, in some cases, the information the supplier needs to process the application can’t be retrieved.

-Our energy comparison tool can automatically detect whether the information is missing and, if so, you’ll be asked to enter your supply number before you can submit your application to switch supplier.
+Online gas and electric comparison sites can automatically detect whether the information is missing and, if so, you’ll be asked to enter your supply number before you can submit your application to switch supplier.
 Your regional distributor will be able to tell you what your supply number is based on your address.